 Bad breath or halitosis in some people can be very severe, most people live their whole lives with it.
-Only a few is able to break away from its chains.
-Reading this article, I can guarantee that you can be part of that few; if you follow these steps.
+Only a few can break away from its chains.
+Reading this article, I can guarantee that you can be part of that few; if you can put this into cognizance.

 How often do you brush?